Suzanne Doyle-Morris: Biography

-Since 2009, she has written three books, Beyond the Boy's Club: Strategies for achieving career success as a woman working in a male dominated field and in 2011 'Female Breadwinners: how they make relationships work and why they are the future of the modern workplace.
+Since 2009, she has written three books, Beyond the Boy's Club: Strategies for achieving career success as a woman working in a male dominated field and in 2011 Female Breadwinners: how they make relationships work and why they are the future of the modern workplace.
 In this second book, she focused on the increasingly common experiences of professional women earning more than their romantic partners.
 Her third book, 'The Con Job: Getting Ahead for Competence in a World Obsessed with Confidence' focuses on a key challenge she sees for the workplaces in which consults; the risk of rewarding bravado and self-promotion over delivery and evidence-based outcomes.

-In 2022, she was awarded the 'Master Certified Coach' credential - the highest peer-reviewed award given by the International Coach Federation, based on her 15 years of executive coaching with corporates.
+In 2022, she was awarded the 'Master Certified Coach' credential - the highest peer-reviewed award given by the International Coaching Federation, based on her 15 years of executive coaching with corporates.
 She is also an Ambassador for Women's Enterprise Scotland and a Fellow of the Saltire Foundation.
 She can be reached via her website or via SpeakerHub.